ppy/osu-wiki/wiki/Silence/en.md

 # Silence

-**Silence** is a term used to describe the punishment of limiting a user's means of communication within the osu! community.
-Silences can be placed by members of the [Global Moderation Team](/wiki/People/Global_Moderation_Team) and [Nomination Assessment Team](/wiki/People/Nomination_Assessment_Team), and are only placed on users that have broken the [Community Rules](/wiki/Rules).
+**Silence** is a term used to describe the punishment of limiting a user's means of communications within the osu! community.
+Members of the [Global Moderation Team](/wiki/People/Global_Moderation_Team) and [Nomination Assessment Team](/wiki/People/Nomination_Assessment_Team) typically issue these silences to maintain a clean environment for the website and in-game.

 ## Limitations